yareg-com/yii2-backup/README.md

  - `title` - human-readable backup item title to show in the admin interface
  - `limit` - how many backup copies keep before delete (`0` - never delete old copies)
  - `connection` - in case of database backup, connection name in Yii2 config
- - `path` - in case of disk backup, the path to store backup files
+ - `path` - in case of files backup, the path to the files

 ## Usage